 - Our book has been nominated for an award.
 Please vote here, you can vote daily until March 30th.

 Besides failing in the departments of personalization and abruptness, these business proposals fail to offer any benefit to the recipient.
 When you send a business proposal there needs to be some benefit in it for the recipient.
 If there is not, you are asking a favor.
 And believe me, there is etiquette for favor asking in which you need to consider your relationship with the recipient, and what the task involves.
 If the recipient does not personally know you, they could consider your email to be spam.
 If they decide to hit the spam button, you’re out of luck.
 Not only have you killed the connection, but again you’ve wasted your valuable time.

-I’m sure you’ve heard the saying, “You catch more flies with honey, than vinegar” and nothing is more true than when you’re writing a business proposal.
-Telling me that my traffic sucks, or that my list is too small, does not give me warm fuzzy feelings, it fact it does the complete opposite.
-When you insult someone that you’re trying to work with, you immediately put a sour taste in their mouth, and the chances of them working with you is little to none.
+I’m sure you’ve heard the saying, “You catch more flies with honey than vinegar” and nothing is truer than when you’re writing a business proposal.
+Telling me that my traffic sucks, or that my list is too small, does not give me warm fuzzy feelings, in fact, it does the complete opposite.
+When you insult someone that you’re trying to work with, you immediately put a sour taste in their mouth, and the chances of them working with you are little to none.
 If you have a recommendation for them, make sure to spin it in a positive light.

 By building the foundation, and taking the time to craft a personalized and well thought out business proposal, you’ll help boost your business through collaboration and successful business partnerships.

 Studies have shown if you like this blog post — you will also love the following articles.